pratah/kafka-consumer-application/README.md

 ### Download and set up the Confluent CLI
 <p>
-To install COnfluent CLI run the following command `brew install confluentinc/tap/cli`
+To install Confluent CLI run the following command <code>brew install confluentinc/tap/cli</code>

+<p>If you don't have Homebrew already installed you can do so by going here <https://brew.sh/> </p>

 If you are using Apple designed chips you may be require to add Homebrew to your <code>$PATH</code> and to do so type <code>vim .bash_profile</code> and add the lines given to you at the end of the installation process.